snori74/linuxupskillchallenge/index.md

 The first day's lesson will go live Monday 03 February.
 As the lesson go up, we'll be trimming off the earlier ones - so don't procrastinate!

 Each month we'll 'reset', with "Day 1" again going up on the first Monday of the month.

+(Yup the spelling *is* wrong!
+Too late to change, so it's going to have to stay that way for now...)